- Publications -

 University of Calgary Press Brave & Brilliant Series, 2023

-Selected for the 2023 CBC Books Fall Fiction List!
+Selected for the 2023 CBC Books Fall Fiction List; finalist for the 2024 Douglas Barbour Award for Speculative Fiction.

 Cass Reisender doesn’t enjoy her psychic abilities.
 They appeared after her parents were killed in a tragic accident and led her to Madame Freyja, a travelling fortune teller and all-round terrible person.
 Swearing to leave both her psychic sensitivity and Madame Freyja behind, Cass starts again in Calgary, Alberta, a city with nothing supernatural about it at all.
 Then Cass touches a strange antique device and her new life is blown apart.